Shouree/storm-http-framework/doc/03-Library_Reference/11-Markdown_Library/03-Documentation/01-The_Storm_Theme.md

   Resolve `name` and pretty-print the named entity it refers to.
 If the name starts with `full:` then the full package name is used for functions.

+- `storm:releasenotes` (as a code listing)

+  Inserts the contents of the release notes file.

 ### Storm Documentation